EFFC/DFI Task Groups

 EFFC/DFI Carbon Calculator

+The EFFC/DFI Carbon Calculator has been developed using verifiable, standardised data to enable accurate benchmarking of competing project proposals.
 The tool also allows contractors to compare and contrast different technical approaches within the same project and see what the CO2 emissions will be.
 Furthermore it can be used throughout a project’s development to compare how it performed against expectations.

 EFFC/DFI Carbon Calculator Webinars